 2) When would I use an opaque stain as compared to a semi-transparent stain?

 Our opaque stain will look like a flat paint after it has been applied.
 It is designed to cover up inconsistencies that may exist i.e. stains or miscoloured brick.
 Our semi-transparent stains will interact with the background and allow natural variations to show through depending on how much you dilute the stain.
 Our SiLazur 100 stain can be used as is, or can be diluted up to 90% to create a wash effect.
-Thus, if your brick has a variety of colors and you stain it a grey colour, it will continue to have a variety of colors, but now within a range of grey.
+Thus, if your brick has a variety of colours and you stain it a grey colour, it will continue to have a variety of colours, but now within a range of grey.

 3) I am interested in staining my brick myself – what is the process to place an order?

 It is best if you send us an email through the website or to email@example.com with pictures of your project, the square footage involved and a brief description of the look that you want.
 We will get back to you with our recommendation for the best application.
 You can order sample colours for $5.00/sample and we charge $20 for shipping – typically we would send you a PayPal invoice for the shipping charge.
 The final order can then be placed through email.

 4) How can I tell if the masonry surface that I want to stain is suitable for your stains?

 The most important thing is that the substrate that you want to stain needs to be absorbent.
 The simplest test is to put water onto the surface of the brick, concrete etc. that you want to stain to see if the water is absorbed.
 If it does, you should not have any difficulty in staining it.
 If the water pools on the surface this would indicate poor or no absorption and could be a problem.
 Sending a picture of the substrate would allow our consultants to advise you on this.